U.S. Route 66: Arizona

-In Arizona, the highway originally covered 401 mi in the state.
-Along much of the way, US 66 paralleled I-40.
-It entered across the Topock Gorge, passing through Oatman along the way to Kingman.
-Between Kingman and Seligman, the route is still signed as SR 66.
-Notably, just between Seligman and Flagstaff, Williams was the last point on US 66 to be bypassed by an Interstate.
-The route also passed through the once-incorporated community of Winona.
-Holbrook contains one of the two surviving Wigwam Motels on the route.
+In Arizona, US 66 covered roughly 401 mi and closely paralleled what is now Interstate 40.
+The route entered near Topock, passed through Kingman, Seligman, and Flagstaff, and continued east toward New Mexico.
+The town of Williams was the last community on the route to be bypassed by an Interstate highway.

 New Mexico

 US 66 covered 380 mi in the state and passed through many Indian reservations in the western half of New Mexico.
-East of those reservations, the highway passed through Albuquerque, Santa Fe and Las Vegas.
+East of those reservations, the highway passed through Albuquerque, Santa Fe, and Tucumcari.
 As in Arizona, in New Mexico, U.S. 66 paralleled I-40.